macCesar/imgconvert-cli/readme.md

 - The processed images are saved in a subdirectory named `compressed` within the source directory or the directory of the input file, unless the `--replace` option is used, in which case the original files are replaced.
 - Resizing is performed by specifying the desired width and/or height, maintaining the aspect ratio unless both dimensions are provided.

+## Debug Mode

+When debug mode is enabled with the `-d` or `--debug` option, the tool provides detailed logging of the processing steps, including:

+- The original and new sizes of each processed image.
+- The time taken to process each image.
+- Any errors encountered during processing.

+This information can be useful for troubleshooting and optimizing the image processing workflow.

 ## Dependencies

 - **sharp**: A high-performance image processing library for Node.js.
 It handles the compression, conversion, and background color application for images.
 - **minimist**: A library for parsing command-line arguments, allowing for flexible and named options.
+- **chalk**: A library for styling terminal strings, used for colored output in the console.

 ## Error Handling